Your eligible children can get SNAP

 How the ineligible parent's income is counted

 The ineligible member is excluded from the household size (so they don't raise the income limits), and a prorated share of their income is counted: their countable income is divided among everyone in the household, and all but the ineligible person's own share counts toward the eligible members.
 This proration is specific to people ineligible because of immigration status — someone disqualified for other reasons (no SSN, a program violation) has their income counted in full.
-Your caseworker does this math; you just report honestly.
+Your caseworker does this math; you just report accurately.

 The 2025 eligibility change to know